 Golden Dawn: Called The Moon, Ruler of Flux and Reflux, The Moon card corresponds to the zodiacal Pisces and places between Sephira #7 (Netzach) and Sephira #10 (Malkuth) in the Golden Dawn system.

-The Waite deck does little to lift the Christianity from the card, Artemis the Virgin, a stand-in for Mary the Virgin, is still triumphant, her hounds and crustacean pointing at the Moon.
-In the mid 20th century decks the imagery was uplifted somewhat to include a winged scarab, an alternate attribution for Cancer, and the twin canine gods Anubis (Kemetic: Anpu) and Apuat-Sebek but still it never regained its focus onto the Method of Science.
+The Waite deck does little to lift the Christianity from the card.
+Artemis the Virgin, a stand-in for Mary the Virgin, is still triumphant, her hounds and crustacean pointing at the Moon.
+In the mid 20th century decks, the imagery was uplifted somewhat to include a winged scarab, an alternate attribution for Cancer, and the twin canine gods Anubis (Kemetic: Anpu,) and Apuat-Sebek, but still, it never regained its focus onto the Method of Science.

-Mutational Alchemy Interpretation: The strange name of the ruling Pentagram “Corporealizing” hints at some kind of phantom, unfinished form coming into being.
-It calls to mind ghosts and spirits, the unborn and the undead.
+Mutational Alchemy Interpretation: The strange name of the ruling Pentagram “Corporealizing,” hints at some kind of phantom, unfinished form, coming into being.
+It calls to mind ghosts and spirits, the unborn, and the undead.
 This spooky energy is what the Moon is all about.
-Water of Tui and Earth of Chen signifies an auspicious feminine energy at play, and its nature as something good is affirmed in the line from Berashith “Elohim blessed them.”.
-This reflects on the Fire Hex of the previous ATU, Grace, in which beauty is essential even though it seems impractical.
+Water of Tui and Earth of Chen, signifies an auspicious feminine energy at play, and its nature as something good is affirmed in the line from Berashith, “Elohim blessed them.”
+This reflects on the Fire Hex ,of the previous ATU, Grace, in which beauty is essential, even though it seems impractical.

-Decrease, the Fire hex informs us that if one is transitioning through a time of scarcity, they should not become desperate or bewildered, they should make adjustments until the time has come when things are more prosperous.
+Decrease, the Fire hex informs us that if one is transitioning through a time of scarcity, they should not become desperate or bewildered, they should make adjustments, until the time has come when things are more prosperous.
 Increase, the Air hex, tells us exactly how we might go about creating prosperity.
-Through careful activity and perseverence, paying utmost attention to *right action* and *right thinking* we can begin to turn things towards good fortune.
+Through careful activity and perseverance, paying utmost attention to *right action* and *right thinking* we can begin to turn things towards good fortune.

 Sexuality is always connected to the Moon card, and we find this reinforced in the hex Influence.
-It does not warn against sexual contact it only warns against being careful about one’s behavior.
+It does not warn against sexual contact, it only warns against being careful about one’s behavior.
 “Exceed by delicacy.”
-The same can be said of drugs which can be considered “the maiden” in some instances.
+The same can be said of drugs, which can be considered “the maiden,” in some instances.